 The Doll Collective

-A growing collection of beautiful doll kits inspired by the boudoir dolls of the 1920s, The Doll Collective is a new creative venture from the design team at Sew La Di Da Vintage, for doll admirers of all ages.
+A growing collection of beautiful doll kits inspired by the boudoir dolls of the 1920s, The Doll Collective is an ever evolving creative venture that has been taken over by The Fabric Larder.
+Look forward to more uniques designs, for doll admirers of all ages.
 Lovingly printed in England on quality cotton and complete with stuffing, silver heart, dress pattern and embellishment kit, each doll is ready to be brought to life by your handiwork!

 What is a boudoir doll?